themightycrypto/Profit-Pilot/README.md

 <p><strong>What is Profit Pilot?</strong></p>
 <p>An Enhanced Feeder GUI (Graphical User Interface) </p>
 <p>An Enhanced Trailer GUI (Graphical User Interface) </p>
-<p>Works with ProfitTrailer-Feeder, ProfitTrailer-Magic, or ProfitTrailer Only</p>
+<p>Works with ProfitTrailer-Feeder, or ProfitTrailer-Magic, or ProfitTrailer Only</p>
 <p>And much more!</p>
 &nbsp;
 <p><strong>HOW TO INSTALL</strong></p>